darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/raw-overexposed.md

 view: darkroom
 ---

-This option warns you about areas of your raw input image with clipped color channels.
+This option provides an on-screen overlay highlighting any areas of your raw input image with clipped color channels.
 Clipped color channels imply an overexposed image with loss of information in the affected areas.
-You may use the [_highlight reconstruction_](../../processing-modules/highlight-reconstruction.md) or [_color reconstruction_](../../processing-modules/color-reconstruction.md) modules to attempt to reconstruct these areas.
+Some of this information may be recoverable using the [_highlight reconstruction_](../../processing-modules/highlight-reconstruction.md), [_color reconstruction_](../../processing-modules/color-reconstruction.md) or [_filmic rgb_](../../processing-modules/filmic-rgb.md) modules.

+Click on the icon to show/hide the warning overlay.
 Right-click on the icon to open a dialog containing the following configuration parameters.

 mode
 : Choose how to mark clipped areas: